joelgibson/IHecke/README.md

     > Coefficient(H !
 C_121, W.1);
     v^2

-Notice that the coefficient of the Coxeter group element `121` was `0` when in the canonical basis, but `v^2` when expressed in the standard basis.
+Notice that the coefficient of the Coxeter group element `W.1` in the canonical basis element `C_121`was `0` when in the canonical basis, but `v^2` when expressed in the standard basis.

 In mixed-basis arithmetic, whichever basis appears on the left is used as the output basis.
 In mixed-basis comparisons, the right element is (internally) converted to the left basis, then